 Their facility in Rancho Cucamonga was facing a 60% rent increase, which would have significantly impacted their cost structure and long-term operating model.
 At the same time, the location and operating model limited scalability, flexibility, and transportation efficiency.

-Outdoor Cap needed to:
+The manufacturer needed to:

 • Reduce fixed warehouse costs